JMRI: WiFi ThrottleThis window controls the connection between WiFi throttles, e.g. an iPhone, iPod Touch, or Android Phone, and JMRI.

 Preferences for the WiFi throttles can be found in the JMRI Preferences under the heading WiThrottle.

-This utility broadcasts its connection information across the local network, so it can be picked up by any device looking for the service.
+This utility broadcasts its connection information across all local networks, so it can be picked up by any device looking for the service.
 This eliminates having to enter connection information into the device.
-If the computer running JMRI is protected by a software firewall, you may need to disable the firewall to allow the WiFi throttle to connect.
+If the computer running JMRI is protected by a software firewall, you may need to add an exception for JMRI or disable the firewall to allow the WiFi throttle to connect.

 When using a WiFi throttle, if the computer enters sleep mode, control will be lost.
 System preferences may need to be adjusted to prevent the computer from putting itself to sleep when it is inactive.